TimFenwick15/rust-anime-stats/readme.md

 ## Data
 Anime and manga xml have similar fields, but not the same tag names.
 We can read both in the same way but will need to handle the different tag names.

-Two entries can have the title but need to be differentiated.
+Two entries can have the same title but need to be differentiated.
 The ID should be unique, or we could add our own ID.

 - User profile data
 - Anime/manga